Pink Discharge: What Does Pink Discharge Mean?

 If you notice any changes or irregularities in your bleeding or discharge, we recommend contacting your doctor as soon as possible.
 Be sure to discuss exactly what you see and when it occurs.
-For example, you might share that you are noticing pink discharge at the beginning of your periods, or having breakthrough bleeding mid-cycle.
+For example, you might share that you are noticing light pink discharge at the beginning of your periods, or having breakthrough bleeding mid-cycle.

 - Heavy, lengthy periods

 - Blood clots larger than the size of a quarter